mittinatten/freesasa/doc/doxy_main.md

 To allow the user to only change the parameters that are non-default.

-The following call would run a Lee & Richards calculation with 200 slices per atom
+The following call would run a high precision Lee & Richards calculation with 200 slices per atom

 ~~~{.c}
 param.alg = FREESASA_LEE_RICHARDS;